Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 The goal of this project is to bring a high quality and fully customisable bot to anyone who is willing to put in the time to set up a simple server and make their own customisations.

 We recognise that there is a investment of time and patience required to set this up and ever effort has been made to make this as easy as possible.
-In the future it would be ideal to have a super simple, consumer grade interface but at present there is some overhead.
+In the future it would be ideal to have a super simple, consumer grade interface but we're not there yet.

 Be encouraged though that it is certainly possible to set up without any existing technical knowledge, just a user's knowledge of Steem and patience to follow the tutorial.